aliaaomar7/Olfactory-Sabha/README.md

 ## This project was completed as part of the "Introduction to Computational Neuroscience" summer course by Arab Neuroscience.
-The focus of the project is on building a classification model for motor imagery using (EEG) recorded signals, a technique used in brain-computer interfaces (BCIs).
+- The focus of the project is on building a classification model for motor imagery using (EEG) recorded signals, a technique used in brain-computer interfaces (BCIs).
+- This project has aimed to identify EEG electrodes correlated with hand movements (actual and imagined), classify left vs. right hand movements, differentiate between actual and imagined hand movements, and categorize left and right motor imagery tasks and rest (three classes).
 ## Objectives:
 Investigate the activity of specific EEG electrodes that are closely correlated to actual or imagined hands movement.
 Build a model able to perform classification between left and right hand movement.